sergiopaniego/sergiopaniego/README.md

-- 👋 Hi, I’m @sergiopaniego, a PhD in Artificial Intelligence.
+- 👋 Hi, I'm @sergiopaniego.
+I have a PhD in Artificial Intelligence.
 - 👀 I’m interested in Artificial Intelligence, Computer Vision, LLMs, and Robotics.
 - 🌱 I’m currently learning about Autonomous Driving and everything related to the topics previously stated 😄
 - 💞️ I’m looking to collaborate on Artificial Intelligence projects!